Backup

 1. Store the backup file to restore to the Object Storage, referring to save to Object Storage.

-2. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Object Storage > Bucket Management, and click the Bucket where the backup file is saved in.
+2. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Object Storage > Bucket Management and click on the bucket where the backup file is saved.

 3. Click the saved backup file, and then navigate to Edit > Permissions management.